bobyang9/SeeingTheMusic/README.md

 # SeeingTheMusic

-SeeingTheMusic is a audio visualization tool for EDM (electronic dance music).
+SeeingTheMusic is an audio visualization tool for EDM (electronic dance music).

 ## Requirements: